stanete/stanete.github.io/_posts/2021-02-15-dealing-problems-scalups.md

 ![](/images/scalups_dependencies.png)

 When managing dependencies you'll need to solve the lack of trust you'll often observe between members of different teams.
 In such big organisations it's normal for most people to not know eachother.
 Preserving a unified culture gets more and more difficult.
 People from another teams seem like people from another companies.
-You will see antipatters like [Us vs Them](https://www.theemotionmachine.com/the-us-vs-them-mentality-how-group-thinking-can-irrationally-divide-us/) and interactions between teams characterised by lack of trust and constant tension.
+You will see anti-patters like [Us vs Them](https://www.theemotionmachine.com/the-us-vs-them-mentality-how-group-thinking-can-irrationally-divide-us/) and interactions between teams characterised by lack of trust and constant tension.
 This gets more problematic in a remote world where people interact with avatars ignoring the human on the other side of the screen.
 It's easy to de-humanize and antagonise people from different contexts.
 Try to solve this for teams that depend upon eachother.
 Have some team building sessions before starting any kind of collaboration or interaction.
 Make members from different teams have an informal coffee chat.
 This has proven to work better than establishing rigid processes and rules.
 Don't get me wrong.
 Processes and rules about interaction patters are important.
 Read [Team Topologies](https://teamtopologies.com/book) if you want to dig deeper into this topic.

 ## Credibility
 As organizations grow, getting anything approved gets slower.
 Getting access to some internal service or obtaining budget for using a third party product may take weeks.
 Starting an initiative to solve a structural problem may never see the light of day.
 When you ask for permission, many people from diferent departments will want to jump in and discuss the details with you.
 Legal, compliance, security, business, PPM, etc. Decisions can take months.
 Don't fall into that trap.
 It doesn't go anywhere.
 Try to find shortcuts and establish them as a standard when you have enough credibility.
 But how do you achieve that?